umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Copying-a-Page/index.md

  You can define whether links should be automatically updated, or keep the linkage with the original pages.

 1. You can either select the page you want to copy and click the ***Actions*** button in the top right.
-Alternatively, you can right-click the page title in the menu which will slide out the context menu.
+Alternatively, you can right-click the page title in the content tree which will slide out the context menu.
 2. Select ***Copy*** from either the Actions menu or the menu presented by right-clicking the node in the tree.
 ![movePage.jpg](images/Copy-locations.png)